voidchatorg/voidchat/README.md

 # Voidchat

-Voidchat is an anonymous chat platform that doesn’t require registration.
-You can create your own chat rooms, personalizing them with custom CSS, backgrounds and layouts.
+Voidchat is a random anonymous chat platform that doesn’t require registration or an account.
+You can match with random strangers based on interests (similar to Omegle) or create your own chat room, which you can personalize with custom CSS, backgrounds and more.

 ## Development Status